Health & Wellness

 With so many nut varieties out there, it’s important to understand which versions are OK for dogs and which should be completely off-limits.
 Here’s a breakdown of this food.

 Even though some nuts aren’t technically toxic to dogs, they’re not considered a healthy snack.
-“Non-toxic nuts are high in calories, fat and salt and can lead to obesity, stomach upset and pancreatitis,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Non-toxic nuts are high in calories, fat and salt and can lead to obesity, stomach upset and pancreatitis,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 Their nutritional value isn’t the only red flag — nuts’ small size and firmness make them a serious choking hazard for dogs, she adds.